 Disclaimer – This one is not an ultimatum.
 It’s more like a guidebook for 2016 on what women want (especially in bed) and how do they want it.

-Thank you for your continuous faith in our assets…ahem…asset allocation funds.
+Thank you for your continued faith in our assets…ahem…asset allocation funds.
 While we appreciate your sustained interest, here are some basic guidelines to manoeuvre your way through ‘asset performance.’

 Let me state at the outset- Foreplay is essential.
 Did I just say foreplay?
 I meant foreseeing the risks of quick entry and a quick exit.

-Quick exits on your part may lead to fall in interest rates over a period of time and returns would be in the form of silent, cold treatment over candlelight dinners; repeated responses of ‘fine’ over every question asked and in some cases, a missed aim of a dinner plate that finds your head instead of the sink.
+Quick exits on your part may lead to falling in interest rates over some time and returns would be in the form of silent, cold treatment over candlelight dinners; repeated responses of ‘fine’ over every question asked and in some cases, a missed aim of a dinner plate that finds your head instead of the sink.

 I sincerely would like to emphasise the importance of positioning your funds in our assets.
 Seriously it’s not Jantar Mantar where you lose your way.
 It’s also not Abhinav Bindra’s gold quest in the Olympics where you just aim and shoot.
 And no, we don’t want to guide you with a manual because it’s not one for all.

 Let me also warn you about the risk of premature withdrawal.
-Come on, we don’t really need to explain that, do we?
+Come on, we don’t need to explain that, do we?
 Why would you leave a well-performing fund before it’s able to give you requisite returns?
 Duh!
-Even a five year old gets that logic.
+Even a five-year-old get that logic.
 After all, he breaks open the piggy bank only when it’s full.